Areas We Cover

 Jennie calls every new enquiry back personally to talk through your puppy and whether one-to-one support is the right fit before anything is booked.

-Looking for puppy classes or dog classes in Chelmsford?
+Looking for puppy training classes or dog training classes in Chelmsford?

 Many owners start there.
-If you were searching for puppy classes Chelmsford, puppy school Chelmsford, or dog classes Chelmsford, what you may actually need is calmer one-to-one help that works around your own dog rather than a group set-up.
+If you were searching for puppy training classes Chelmsford, dog training classes Chelmsford, puppy school Chelmsford, or dog classes Chelmsford, what you may actually need is calmer one-to-one help that works around your own dog rather than a group set-up.

 That is especially true if your puppy is biting hard, struggling to settle, toileting inconsistently, or if your dog is barking, reacting, or finding busy environments too much.
 One-to-one support means the plan can be shaped around your home, your routine, and the exact moments that feel hardest right now.